renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_get_mod_factor <module index> [output parameter]
 ```

-Gets number of instances of module given by index.
-Stores result in `REPLY`, or in other parameter specified by name.
+Gets several instances of a module given by index.
+Stores result in `REPLY`, or in other parameters specified by name.

 ---